SES Water: East Surrey Water

 The origins of the Chelsham and Woldingham Water Company are a little more difficult to trace.
 In 1884 the Caterham Spring Water Company presented a bill which would give them powers to take over various water works which already existed or were in the process of construction in the parishes of Chelsham and Woldingham, and to dissolve the company which owned them once they had been taken over.
 However, the Chelsham and Woldingham Waterworks Company Limited were still independent in 1910, when they applied to the Board of Trade, using the provisions of the Gas and Water Works Facilities Act 1870 (33 & 34 Vict. c.
 70), for an order to allow them to continue providing water to Chelsham, Woldingham, and parts of Limpsfield, Oxted and Titsey, excluding the area already serviced by Limpsfield and Oxted Water.
 At the time they operated a borehole and pumping station in Chelsham, together with a tank and covered reservoir in Woldingham.
-The Chelsham and Woldingham Water Order 1910 (SR&O 1920/981), confirmed by the Water Orders Confirmation Act 1910 (10 Edw.
+The Chelsham and Woldingham Water Order 1910, confirmed by the Water Orders Confirmation Act 1910 (10 Edw.
 7 & 1 Geo.
 5. c. xciv), stated that the supply of water did not have to be constant, and that there was no requirement to supply it at a pressure greater than could be obtained by gravitation.
-The company obtained the Chelsham and Woldingham (Temporary Increase of Charges) Order 1920 to temporarily increase charges, but when a further order, the Chelsham and Woldingham Waterworks (Modification of Charges Order) 1923 (SR&O 1923/863), was obtained from the Ministry of Health, the charges were 6.6 per cent lower than the temporarily order allowed.
+The company obtained the Chelsham and Woldingham Water (Temporary Increase of Charges) Order 1920 (SR&O 1920/981) to temporarily increase charges, but when a further order, the Chelsham and Woldingham Waterworks (Modification of Charges Order) 1923 (SR&O 1923/863), was obtained from the Ministry of Health, the charges were 6.6 per cent lower than the temporarily order allowed.

 In 1929, East Surrey Water presented a bill to Parliament which would allow them to take over Chelsham and Woldingham Water and Limpsfield and Oxted Water.
 While the Limpsfield and Oxted Water Company was to be dissolved, they retained an option to alter the aims and objectives of the Chelsham and Woldingham Water Company, and for it to continue.
 The East Surrey Water Act 1930 (20 & 21 Geo.
 5. c. lxi) extended their jurisdiction, enabling them to supply water to Chiddingstone, Hever, parts of Brasted and Penshurst, all in Kent, and Hartfield in Sussex.
 Following these takeovers, they had 250,000 customers, supplying them with around 6 e6impgal of treated water per day.